Meet the Director

 Call the Language in Motion office at: 814-641-3493

-Or if you are on campus stop by World Languages Center 107 to talk to us in person!
+Once we return to the office after the pandemic, if you are on campus, stop by Oller Center 207 to talk to us in person!

 Contact the director directly: email@example.com